 Nonetheless, Paula knew as all those who step up must know: Real leaders are champions for others, and “the cause.” … and that they must willingly remove the interference that threatens to block the pathways that lead to peak performance and fulfilling experiences.

 She had hoped to have inspired her team to a greater level of personal leadership, then despite her disappointment, she remembered the central Baron Mastery principle she had learned about Authentic Leadership:

 At the forefront of Great Leadership is Authenticity.
 Great Leaders are REAL!

 You and I have seen the armchair athlete criticize the professional athlete for a momentary discretion, without ever considering the moment by moment focus it takes to play at that level.
-The armchair athlete’s judgement and ridicule spills forth without a moments thought for the long hours, days, months and years of dedication and deprivation of more favorable desires in order to pursue a dream.
+The armchair athlete’s judgment and ridicule spill forth without a moment thought for the long hours, days, months and years of dedication and deprivation of more favorable desires in order to pursue a dream.